 So no one was quite prepared when The James Deans (2005), the third in the series, just blew up, snapping up a Shamus for Best Paperback Original, as well as assorted Macavity, Barry, and Anthony Awards.
 It was a watershed moment for Moe’s creator, Reed Farrel Coleman, who has since been regularly nominated for numerous other awards, including at least a couple of Edgars, and has managed to win two more Best Novel Shamuses, for Soul Patch (2007) and Empty Ever After (2008).

 Coleman is the creator of several interesting detective series, including three novels featuring unorthodox investigator (and wannabe writer) Dylan Klein, another series starring New York gumshoe Gulliver Dowd, a newer series featuring Long Island eye Gus Murphy, and, under the Tony Spinosa byline, writes about ex-cops Joe Serpe and Bob Healy who go into various businesses together, including oil delivery and private investigation.
-He has also recently taken over Robert B. Parker’s popular Jesse Stone series for a while, and started a new series about NYPD fixer Nick Ryan.
+More recently, he took over Robert B. Parker’s popular Jesse Stone series for a while, and started a new series about NYPD fixer Nick Ryan.

 - Save Moe!

 - “A mystery that would get under anyone’s skin.”

 — The New York Times Book Review on Walking the Perfect Square

 - Walking the Perfect Square (2002) | Buy this book | Kindle it!